Deebot N8 vs T8 Comparison Review

 The latest robot vacuums come with automatic self-emptying, making their operation autonomous for a few weeks.
 In this segment, we want to determine the capacity of the onboard dust boxes of the T8 and N8, and importantly, whether these models support automatic self-emptying.

 When it comes to the Deebot N8, there is not much difference as this robot vacuum also features a washable 0.42L bin as the onboard bin.
-Now that it’s one of the latest models from the Chinese brand, it also supports automatic self-emptying technology.
+Now that it’s one of the latest models, it also supports automatic self-emptying technology.
 But here comes the difference.
 The Deebot N8 Pro doesn’t come with the ECOVACS Auto-Empty Station, but it is compatible with the technology.
 On the other hand, the N8 Pro+ comes with the Auto-Empty Station included.

 (e) Mopping Performance